 Although not as sizeable a market as the above-mentioned sectors, the medical field is another industry that relies on copper.
 This is due in large part to copper’s antimicrobial properties.
-Research has shown that bacteria, viruses and yeasts cannot survive for long on a copper surface as the metal interferes with the electrical charge of a microbe’s cell membranes.
+Research has shown that bacteria, viruses and yeasts cannot survive for long on a copper surface, as the metal interferes with the electrical charge found in microbial cell membranes.
 The US Environmental Protection Agency has said a copper surface can kill 99.9 percent of bacteria that lands on it within two hours.

 To stop the spread of hospital-acquired infections, plastic and other metals are being replaced with copper or copper alloys on frequently touched surfaces, such as countertops, doorknobs, handrails, bedrails, call buttons, chairs and even pens.
-According to the journal Infection Control & Hospital Epidemiology, replacing surfaces in hospitals with antimicrobial copper fixtures could reduce the number of hospital-acquired infections by 58 percent.
+As per the journal Infection Control & Hospital Epidemiology, replacing hospital surfaces with antimicrobial copper fixtures could reduce the number of hospital-acquired infections by at least 58 percent.